The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 The 3 pillars of an intranet.

-• Messaging.
-Messaging is the core communication function of an intranet, encompassing all forms of digital messaging, including emails, instant messaging, and chat rooms.
+Intranet messaging = the intranet’s messaging functionality is the core communication function, encompassing all forms of digital messaging, including emails, instant messaging, and chat rooms.
 It’s the primary tool for day-to-day communication within the organisation.

-• Meeting.
-This aspect of the intranet involves scheduling, managing, and facilitating meetings within the organisation.
+Intranet meetings = the intranet’s meeting functionality involves scheduling, managing, and facilitating meetings within the organisation.
 It includes calendar management, video conferencing tools, and resources for virtual collaboration.

-• Filing.
-Filing refers to storing, organising, and retrieving documents and other digital assets on the intranet.
-This includes document management systems, digital libraries, and databases
+Intranet filing = the intranet’s filing functionality refers to storing, organising, and retrieving documents and other digital assets on the intranet.
+This includes document management systems, digital libraries, and databases.

 The Three Dimensions of an Intranet - Doctor Spin - The PR Blog.